yenchenlin/cosmos-predict2/documentations/post-training_video2world_action.md

 torchrun --nproc_per_node=2 --master_port=12341 -m scripts.train --config=cosmos_predict2/configs/base/config.py -- experiment="action_conditional_predict2_video2world_2b_training"
 ```

-The model will be post-trained using the GR1 dataset.
+The model will be post-trained using the Bridge dataset.
 See the config predict2_video2world_training_2b_groot_gr1_480 defined in cosmos_predict2/configs/base/experiment/groot.py to understand how the dataloader is defined.

 The checkpoints will be saved to checkpoints/PROJECT/GROUP/NAME.
 In the above example, PROJECT is posttraining, GROUP is video2world, NAME is 2b_groot_gr1_480.